MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market

 \section{Abstract}

 Existing financial sentiment analysis methods often fail to capture the multi-faceted nature of risk in bond markets due to their single-level approach and neglect of temporal dynamics.
-We propose Multi-Level Sentiment Analysis based on pre-trained language models (PLMs) and large language models (LLMs), a novel framework that systematically integrates firm-specific micro-level sentiment, industry-specific meso-level sentiment, and duration-aware smoothing to model the latency and persistence of textual impact.
-Applying our framework to the comprehensive Chinese bond market corpus constructed by us (2013–2023, 1.39M texts), we extracted a daily composite sentiment index.
-Empirical results show statistically measurable improvements in credit spread forecasting when incorporating sentiment (3.25\% MAE and 10.96\% MAPE reduction), with sentiment shifts closely correlating with major social risk events and firm-specific crises.
-This framework provides a more nuanced understanding of sentiment across different market levels while accounting for the temporal evolution of sentiment effects.
+We propose Multi-level Financial Sentiment Analysis (MulFSA) based on pre-trained language models (PLMs) and large language models (LLMs), a novel framework that systematically integrates firm-specific micro-level sentiment, industry-specific meso-level sentiment, and duration-aware smoothing to model the latency and persistence of textual impact.
+Applying MulFSA to the comprehensive Chinese bond market corpus constructed by us (2013–2023, 1.35M texts), we extracted a daily composite sentiment index.
+Empirical results show statistically measurable improvements in credit spread forecasting when incorporating sentiment (10.25\% MAE and 11.94\% MAPE reduction), with sentiment shifts closely correlating with major social risk events and firm-specific crises. \textbf{Project Page}: \url{https://mulfsa.github.io/}.